alphagov/govuk-coronavirus-content/README.md

 ## Editing the content as a content designer

-You will need to be a member of the GOV.UK content designers Github group.
+You will need to be a member of the GOV.UK content designers GitHub team.
 You may need to raise a Zendesk ticket pointing 2nd Line at the [instructions for adding a content designer to Github](https://docs.publishing.service.gov.uk/manual/give-a-content-designer-access-to-github.html).